-Individual share ownership Indirect (trust) ownership Hybrid ownership Capital growth important Low staff turnover Smaller employee numbers Employees likely to consider personal share ownership more real than trust ownership Tax breaks for individual share ownership make it more attractive and affordable Larger employee numbers Long term investment/ownership is important Desire to prevent (or make difficult) a takeover Employees may have difficulty funding share acquisition Limited funds to buy back employees' shares If bonuses/performance based rewards are important, the company is happy for these to be cash-based rather than involving shares.
-Where the terms and level of the trust's ownership allow it, the ability to pay bonuses free of income tax may be an added attraction.
+Individual share ownership Indirect (trust) ownership Hybrid ownership Capital growth important Low staff turnover Smaller employee numbers Employees likely to consider personal share ownership more real than trust ownership Tax breaks for individual share ownership make it more attractive and affordable Important that employees make a personal financial investment Higher staff turnover Larger employee numbers Long term investment/ownership is important Desire to prevent (or make difficult) a takeover Employees may have difficulty funding share acquisition Limited funds to buy back employees' shares If bonuses/performance based rewards are important, the company is happy for these to be cash-based rather than involving shares.
+Under ownership by an employee ownership trust (EOT), the ability to pay bonuses free of income tax is important.
 Trust ownership is preferred but you want some individual share ownership to provide: - a modest degree of capital growth and/or - a direct feeling of ownership You want to limit the total number of shares in circulation, as this limits any need for the company to help pay for share buybacks from employees who wish to sell their shares (or are required to because they leave)